-The Anglican Diocese of Egypt covers a vast area including North Africa and the Horn of Africa.
-The main objectives of its mission are to reach the unreached with the Gospel of Christ and to grow his church by making disciples and equipping leaders.
+AST is part of the Anglican Diocese of Egypt which covers a vast area including North Africa and the Horn of Africa.
+Its mission is to reach the unreached with the Gospel of Christ and to grow his church by making disciples and equipping leaders.
 Egypt is home to 5 million refugees.
 It is also an important educational hub for international students, particularly those from Arab nations, African nations and other Muslim countries.

 The Alexandria School of Theology (AST) was founded in 2005 to train servants for Christ in the heart of the Middle East.
 The college was founded with the desire to train people within the context of the African mission field.
 AST has a focus on practical discipleship, mission and Church ministry.
 Students are able to combine theory with practice, academic study with personal reflection and application.
 Around 135 Egyptian and Sudanese men and women are enrolled in the two campuses in Alexandria and Cairo.
 Anglican Aid funds a number of scholarships at the school.